silverkilo/foody/README.md

 The user can utilize the chatroom functionality to discuss restaurant choices with the user's match.
 The chatroom bubble will vibrate if the user get any new messages.
 The restaurants the user ends up picking would turn green, the user have the option to remove that particular restaurant from his or her chosen restaurant list.
 Once the user and the user's match pick the same restaurant, the user will be taken to the navigation page.

 **Challenges**
-- Getting mapbox to show!
+- Getting the Mapbox API and Foursquare API to work and the information to show!
 We heavily relied on the React-mapbox-gl and Deck-gl library to render the map, and the layers on top of the map.
 Since doumentation is limited, we had to go through a lot of trial and error to get the page to render the way we want them to.
 Our teammate Sasha actually wrote a simple guide for using React-mapbox-gl and Deck-gl on Medium, check it out: https://medium.com/@sashakayola/map-layering-using-mapbox-gl-js-deck-gl-react-ba0ece89aaef

 - Managing Loading Sequence